UEFA Euro 2000: Summary

-One of the biggest surprises of the tournament was Portugal, winning Group A with three wins, including a 3–0 victory against Germany, with Sérgio Conceição scoring a hat-trick, and a 3–2 victory against England, in which they came back from 2–0 down.
-Romania was the other qualifier from the group, beating England with a late penalty in their last group game.

 Belgium had a surprise exit in the group stage, winning the tournament's first game against Sweden, but losing to Turkey and Italy.
 They finished third in Group B, behind Italy and Turkey.
 The other co-host and favourite, the Netherlands, progressed as expected from Group D, along with World Cup winners France.
-The Netherlands won the group, by beating France in their last group match.
+The Netherlands won the group, by beating a second-string France in their last group match.
 Also in Group D, Denmark's three losses with eight goals conceded and none scored set a new record for the worst team performance in the group stages of a Euros.
 Group C was memorable for the match between FR Yugoslavia and Spain.
 Spain needed a win to ensure progression, but found themselves trailing 3–2 after Slobodan Komljenović scored in the 75th minute.
 The Spanish side rescued their tournament by scoring twice in injury time to record a 4–3 victory.
 FR Yugoslavia managed to go through as well, despite losing because Norway and Slovenia played to a draw.
+One of the biggest surprises of the tournament was Portugal, winning Group A with three wins, including their second-string getting a 3–0 victory against Germany, with Sérgio Conceição scoring a hat-trick, and a 3–2 victory against England, in which they came back from 2–0 down.
+Romania was the other qualifier from the group, beating England with a late penalty in their last group game.